A Delicious Guide to Bengali Wedding Menu [2026]

 2. Basmati Rice

-It is a fluffy and fragrant rice that goes well with any curry.
-It is the foremost choice for a Bengali meal.
+It is a light and scented rice that is suitable for any curry.
+It is the priority to be served at a Bengali meal.

 Basmati Rice